 I recently posted an article on how to calibrate a monitor, but completely forgot to mention about using color-managed applications.
 Whenever you deal with different color profiles on your pictures, you should always use color-managed applications.
 Otherwise, some of the pictures could appear abnormal and the colors could be way off.

 Color calibration should definitely be an essential part of every photographer’s workflow.
 Otherwise, it is impossible to tell whether the colors that are displayed by your monitor are truly accurate and whether what you see will match the print.
 There are many ways to do it and the process can be fairly simple or very complex, depending on how accurate you want to reproduce the colors and whether you are also printing your work in-house.
 The simple method involves free and commercial tools for color profiling LCD / CRT monitors for everyday photo editing and image viewing, and there is also an end-to-end professional-grade color profiling that requires very concise calibration of all display and output devices (such as printers).
-In this article on how to calibrate your monitor, I will only focus on simple methods to make your monitor show more or less accurate colors, so that you could rely on it for everyday photography needs.
+In this article, I will only focus on simple methods to make your monitor show more or less accurate colors, so that you could rely on it for everyday photography needs.